Malaysia Fast Facts

 2009 - Prime Minister Najib Razak takes office; he is the son and nephew of former prime ministers.

-July 18, 2011 - After a meeting between Prime Minister Razak and Pope Benedict XVI, Malaysia becomes the 179th country to establish official diplomatic ties with the Vatican.
+July 18, 2011 - After a meeting between Prime Minister Najib and Pope Benedict XVI, Malaysia becomes the 179th country to establish official diplomatic ties with the Vatican.

 April 11, 2012 - Paramount Ruler Tuanku Abdul Halim Mu'adzam Shah takes office as head of state.